Modelling non-stationarity in asymptotically independent extremes: Introduction

 The dataset of temperature and dryness at the start and end of the time period, along with the temperature time series, are plotted in the left and centre panels of Figure \ref{fig:UKCP18}, respectively.
 Clear non-stationary trends can be observed within both marginal data sets; these trends are likely a result of seasonal behaviour combined with long term trends due to climate change.

-To assess trends in dependence, we can calculate suitable coefficients using rolling windows of data.
+To assess trends in dependence, we can calculate suitable coefficients using rolling windows of data, assuming local stationarity within each window.
+Rolling windows are defined by taking a reference year $y \in \{1995,1996,\dots,2065\}$ and considering all data for the months June, July and August within the interval $[y-15,y+15]$: this results in 2,790 observations for each window.
 The right panel of Figure \ref{fig:UKCP18} demonstrates a clear trend in an extremal dependence coefficient labelled $\eta$ \citep{Ledford1996}; this measure summarises the dependence between the most extreme observations, with larger values corresponding to a higher degree of positive dependence.
 Further discussion can be found in Section \ref{subsec:mvevt}.
 The illustrated trend suggests the probability of extreme observations occurring simultaneously is increasing over time, motivating the need for modelling techniques that can capture trends of this nature.
 We return to a detailed analysis of this dataset in Section \ref{sec:case_study}.

 The majority of existing techniques for modelling multivariate extremes assume stationarity in the joint tail structure.
 Furthermore, of the approaches that can accommodate non-stationarity, most are suitable only for datasets exhibiting asymptotic dependence, as we discuss in Section \ref{subsec:ns_extreme_dep}.
 This is restrictive since in practice, asymptotic independence is often observed \citep{Ledford1996,Ledford1997}; this is further evidenced by estimated $\eta$ values for the UKCP18 dataset, which indicate the presence of asymptotic independence, at least throughout most of the observation period.